survivejs/react-book/manuscript/07_implementing_dnd.md

       </Note>
     );
   }
-  onMoveNote({sourceNote, targetNote}) {
+  onMoveNote({sourceId, targetId}) {
-    console.log('source', sourceNote, 'target', targetNote);
+    console.log('source', sourceId, 'target', targetId);
   }
 }
 ```

-If you drag a `Note` around now, you should see prints like `source [Object] target [Object]` at console.
+If you drag a `Note` around now, you should see prints like `source <id> target <id>` at console.
 We are getting close.
-We still need to figure out what to do with this data, though.
+We still need to figure out what to do with these ids, though.

 ## Adding Action and Store Method for Moving